erikacallicott/erikacallicott.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd-year Ph.D. student in Economics at the [UH](https://www.uh.edu/).
-I have my interest in development economics.
+I am a 3rd-year Ph.D. student in Economics at [UH](https://www.uh.edu/).
+I have my interests in development.